-In 2013, the annual wage range for LPNs reported by the Bureau of Labor Statistics was $31,300 to $58,020 (the median wages for the bottom 10% and top 10% of earners).
-That same year, RNs and advanced practice RNs earned between $45,630 and $126,250.
+The annual wage range for LPNs reported by the Bureau of Labor Statistics was $31,640 to $58,710 in 2014.
+That same year, eighty percent of RNs earned between $45,880 and $98,880.
 As a general rule, nurses with bachelor's or master's degrees earn higher salaries, and those who work in major cities usually make more than nurses in rural areas.

-There will always be a need for skilled surgical nurses, and the demand for nursing services has historically increased.
-With many older nurses expected to leave the workforce between 2012 and 2022, opportunities for LPNs and RNs are projected to grow substantially - by 25 percent and 19 percent, respectively, according to the Bureau of Labor Statistics.
-With technology and research allowing more seniors in the rapidly expanding aging population to undergo surgery for a greater number of medical conditions, the need for surgical nurses will also increase proportionally.
+There will always be a need for skilled surgical nurses, and the demand for nursing services continues to increase.
+With many older nurses leaving or expected to leave the workforce between 2012 and 2022, opportunities for LPNs and RNs are projected to grow substantially – by 25 percent and 19 percent, respectively, according to the Bureau of Labor Statistics.
+With technology allowing more seniors in the rapidly expanding aging population to undergo surgery for a greater number of medical conditions, the need for surgical nurses will also increase proportionately.